mikeonslow/elm-workshop/part6/README.md

 # Introduction to Elm (Part 6)

+>Before getting started with this part, be sure to `cd` into the directory `part6` in your project

 In this section, we'll explain JSON decoders and how they snap together like LEGOs to transform a string of JSON into concrete Elm types.